From emergency surgeries to chronic conditions like Sickle Cell Anemia, the need is constant and often unpredictable.

-While this may seem straightforward, studies indicate that human error and improper storage are the leading causes of blood wastage today.
+While this may seem straightforward, studies indicate that blood wastage still often stems from human error and unsuitable storage conditions.

 This is because blood banks face a constant balancing act.
-They must maintain enough supply for emergencies, keep inventory safe, and comply with strict temperature requirements all at once.
+They must maintain sufficient supply for emergencies, keep inventory safe, and comply with strict temperature requirements simultaneously.

 Through work with a wide range of customers, we’ve identified seven common and crucial areas where temperature monitoring can make a meaningful impact on blood preservation.